diginomads/genai-email-search-ext/README.md

 According to a Canadian survey, people spend a total of 17 hours a week reading, responding and sending work emails both at work and at home.

+## Installation

+1. Clone this repository, so it exists locally: `$ git clone git@github.com:DigiNomad-xyz/magellan-email-extension.git`
+2. In your browser, open the Extension Management page by navigating to chrome://extensions or by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.
+3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+4. Click the LOAD UNPACKED button and select the extension directory (this repository, where it was cloned to).

 ---
 ### Alternatives